20 Days Uganda Safari

 Upon arrival at Entebbe International Airport, you will be met by our safari guide who will transfer you to Kampala to a hotel booked for you.
 In case you have had an early flight to Uganda, you will be taken on a brief tour of the city of Kampala.

 Day 2: Travel to Bwindi Impenetrable National Park

-After an early breakfast you will set off from Kampala and travel westwards to Bwindi Impenetrable Forest for approximately 9-10 hours.
+After an early breakfast, you will set off from Kampala and travel westwards to Bwindi Impenetrable Forest for approximately 9-10 hours, to begin the 20 Days Uganda Safari.
 You will have a brief stop at the Equator for an opportunity for you to stand in two hemispheres at the same time and take some photographs.
 You will continue the journey through the beautiful verdant rolling hills characteristic of this part of the country.
 You will have a lunch break in Mbarara town and then continue to Bwindi Impenetrable Forest National Park arriving late in the afternoon hours.

 Day 3: Gorilla tracking and Cultural exposure

 After an early breakfast, you will go to the park headquarters where you will be briefed by the guides before you begin the search in the thick Bwindi forest for the giant gorillas.
 Bwindi Impenetrable forest National Park is renowned for its impressive mountain gorillas, although it is unpredictable how long you will track them before finding them since it all depends on their movement.